oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 The terminology for describing YANG data models is found in {{!RFC7950}}, {{!RFC8795}} and {{!RFC8346}}.

-The terms SIMAP, SIMAP modelling, SIMAP data, topology, multi-layered topology, topology layer, SIMAP, and Topology are specified in {{?I-D.draft-ietf-nmop-simap-concept}}.
+The terms SIMAP, SIMAP modelling, SIMAP data, topology, multi-layered topology and topology layer are specified in {{?I-D.draft-ietf-nmop-simap-concept}}.

 ## Requirements Language